 - We have explicitly constructed an inclusive space within which research activities are devised and developed in the context of our shared values – creativity, manaaki and ethical engaged research.

-- We are an inclusive Centre, respectful of difference, valuing the diverse qualities people bring to our work
+- We aim to be inclusive and respectful of difference, valuing the diverse peoples of our varied communities.

-- We support workplace wellness through practices and processes that encourage balance, flexible working, and wellbeing
+- We support access and inclusion through practices and processes that encourage balance, flexible working and wellbeing.

 Supporting the distinctive contribution of Māori to Aotearoa New Zealand